Samsung/tizen-docs/docs/application/dotnet/get-started/iot/first-app.md

 - The `bin` directory, which contains the generated application executable.
 - The `lib` directory, which contains the generated application support code.

-    If you use nugget libraries, they are imported in the lib directory.
+    If you use Nuget libraries, they are imported in the lib directory.

 - The package manifest, which defines the application properties and is used at the installation time.
 - Two signature files (author and distributor), which are checked at the installation time.

-The following figure shows the layout of the platform-specific (Tizen) project.
+The following figure shows the layout of the platform-specific (Tizen) project:

 ![Project layout](media/vs_solution_explorer.png)